Criteria for the 2021 Letten Prize

 - has conducted research which has impact across national borders

 - is a good disseminator

 The Letten Prize Committee will emphasise candidates’ future research potential.
-Short-listed candidates are invited to a digital interview on 24 June.
 Women and minorities are encouraged to apply.

 Candidates apply themselves by following the application guidelines outlined in the application form.

 The winner is obliged to: